Upgrade your workflows with a Xero barcode inventory system

 Monitoring stock levels

-From your raw materials to finished goods, using a Xero inventory barcode management system will allow you to generate barcodes, export them to your labeling software, and print them off for your items.
+From your raw materials to finished goods, using a Xero barcode inventory management system will allow you to generate barcodes, export them to your labeling software, and print them off for your items.

 Tracking equipment internally

-Just like when tracking your inventory, you too could use a barcode for tracking company assets to avoid them becoming lost or stolen.
+Just like when tracking your inventory, you could use a barcode for tracking company assets to avoid them becoming lost or stolen.

 Tracking batches